 When you test these engines, you may find that DeepL outperforms the others, but it is only available for a relatively limited number of languages.
 And you may determine that Google is best for German, Microsoft is strongest for Arabic, while Amazon can handle Portuguese best.
 Therefore, you have the opportunity to select a specific engine for each language in Phrase, unless you are happy to stick with the default Microsoft Translate.

 Apart from helping out the translator, machine translation also has other uses in Phrase.
-With Autopilot, you can generate quick pretranslations for your whole translation project.
+With Autofill, you can generate quick pretranslations for your whole translation project.
 Thus, you can immediately get a very good idea of what your content may look like when it is translated.
 Even if a human translator will later provide some modifications, you will be able to assess beforehand whether

 - all needed text is properly exposed to translation,